 Karate as it should be practiced is not a competitive or a violent sport, where people are pitted against each other.
 Nor is it physical training merely for the sake of training, where the goal is merely that of smashing boards and bricks.

 True Karate is training of both mind and body and leads to a better understanding, for both self and the world.
 Karate is self training in perfection not only in words but more importantly actions.
 It is training in efficiency – every action with function and purpose.

-It rewards are here and now, for it enables a person to meet any situation with exactly the right expenditure and effort, neither too much nor too little.
+Its rewards are here and now, for it enables a person to meet any situation with exactly the right expenditure and effort, neither too much nor too little.
 This is the Goju way- the balance between hard and soft.
-It can give a person control of their otherwise way ward mind and acquire the self-discipline to complete a task to the best of a person's ability.
+It can give a person control of their otherwise wayward mind and acquire the self-discipline to complete a task to the best of a person’s ability.

 The structured curriculum and insight should become positive standards for behaviour in and outside of Karate.

 Your training will improve your actions and self disciplined behaviour.
 An experienced martial artist who has been taught properly will always have good manners and etiquette and these actions reveal the true character of a person.